top of page

 Book an Assessment

-If headaches frequently begin with neck or shoulder tension, our team can assess contributing factors and guide appropriate care.
+If headaches frequently begin with neck tension, shoulder tightness, upper back stiffness, jaw clenching, or pressure around the head, our team can assess contributing factors and guide appropriate care.

 Book Initial Appointment